Vladimir Putin Talks About World War 3, Trump, And U.S. Relations

 Appearing on Rossiya-1’s Saturday News with Sergei Brilev show on Saturday, Putin said that Trump, during his election campaign, had promised to improve ties with Moscow.

-“I hope that it will happen, at least we are ready for that and I think that the ball is in the US court,” the Russian president said.
+“I hope that it will happen, at least we are ready for that and I think that the ball is in the U.S. court,” the Russian president said.

-Putin added that although he met with President Trump at various international venues, they never got an opportunity to discuss Russian-US relations.
+Putin added that although he met with President Trump at various international venues, they never got an opportunity to discuss Russian-U.S. relations.

 Putin added that Russia is ready “to boost, deepen and improve relations with the U.S.”